Congruences modulo powers of $3$ for generalized Frobenius partitions $C\Psi_{6,0}$: Preliminaries

-\end{definition} $U_m$ is linear (over $\mathbb{C}$).
+We also write $U_m(f)$ as $f|U_m$.
+The operator $U_m$ is linear over $\mathbb{C}$.
 The operators $U_m$, introduced by Atkin and Lehner \cite{Atkin-Lehner-1970}, are closely related to Hecke operators.
-They typically arise in the context of partition congruences \cite{Andrews-1976} mostly because of the property: if
+They typically arise in the context of partition congruences \cite{Andrews-1976}, mostly because of the property that if

 then